 Baskets to be judged from one side only.
 Handles must be permanently attached.
 No flowers or foliage to be tied to handles.
-Fóliage or filler optional.
+Foliage or filler optional.

-- 112. Basket of gladiolus113.
+- 112. Basket of gladiolus - 113.
 Basket of cut flowers mixed, other than dahlias or gladiolus - 114.
-Basket of marigolds 115.
+Basket of marigolds - 115.
 Basket of zinnias - 116.
 Basket of flowers, no more than 30 cm.
 (12 in.) in any direction - 117.
 Basket of any one kind not listed above - 118.
-"The Great Outdoors" a mixed basket arrangement including yellow and/or orange flowers.
+"Our shared stories our shared future" a mixed basket arrangement including yellow and/or blue flowers.